We compare seven cordless self propelled electric lawn mower models

 A decade ago, there were only a few cordless lawn mowers to choose from.
 But today, with the emphasis on environmentally friendly living and the introduction of new battery technology, there are dozens of battery powered lawn mowers.
 They range from 14 in. to 19 in. in cutting width and cost anywhere from $240 to more than $600.
 In this article, we’ll compare seven cordless mowers from leading battery powered lawn mower manufacturers.
-We’ll help you decide whether a cordless mower is right for you.
-Then we’ll compare battery types and mower features to help you pick the right battery powered lawn mower.
+We’ll help you decide whether a battery powered lawn mower is right for you.
+Then we’ll compare battery types and mower features to help you pick the best electric lawn mower.

 Can I replace my gas mower with a cordless version?

 The main benefits to owning a cordless mower are convenience and quieter operation.
 You don’t have to worry about storing gas, changing oil or tuning up the mower.
 You won’t struggle with starting the battery powered lawn mower or have to worry about old gas gumming up the carburetor.
 And since they’re quieter than gas mowers, you can mow in the morning or later in the evening without disturbing your neighbors.

 But you’re probably wondering if a cordless mower would work for you.
 The answer is maybe.
 It depends on the size of your lawn and how much time you want to spend mowing it.
 Manufacturers claim that most of these battery powered lawn mower models will run between 25 and 45 minutes and can cut between one-quarter and one-third of an acre on a fully charged battery.
 An average city lot is between one-tenth and one-quarter of an acre, so folks on these properties can finish mowing on one charge with a battery powered lawn mower.
 If your lawn is larger than about one-third of an acre, then you would need to divide the mowing to allow time to recharge the battery, or keep an extra battery on hand.